 Anxiety can be experienced in lots of different ways.
 If your experiences meet certain criteria your doctor might diagnose you with a specific anxiety disorder.

-The most commonly diagnosed anxiety disorders are:
+Some commonly diagnosed anxiety disorders are:

 - Post-traumatic stress disorder (PTSD) – this is a diagnosis you may be given if you develop anxiety problems after going through something you found traumatic.
 PTSD can cause flashbacks or nightmares which can feel like you’re re-living all the fear and anxiety you experienced during the actual event.
 (See our pages on PTSD for more information.)

 - Obsessive-compulsive disorder (OCD) – you may be given this diagnosis if your anxiety problems involve having repetitive thoughts, behaviours or urges.
 (See our pages on OCD for more information.)

 - Health anxiety – this means you experience obsessions and compulsions relating to illness, including researching symptoms or checking to see if you have them.
 It is related to OCD.
 (You can find out more about health anxiety on the Anxiety UK website.)